What does a typical working day on client site look like for you?

 How has your career developed at BCS?

 On the job learning has been the biggest factor for my development and the variety of roles I’ve been placed in, whether it’s been a project manager, business analyst or a lone consultant, has really equipped me with the core competencies required to succeed as a management consultant.
 One of my early projects at BCS was within financial crime risk, project managing the pilot roll-out of a global transaction monitoring tool to streamline the KYC (Know Your Customer) processes within the retail and wealth division of a Tier 1 global bank.
-As an AC, this was a great opportunity to take ownership and responsibility in a high-profile project, whilst upskilling in system design and implementation processes too.
+It was a great opportunity to take ownership and responsibility in a high-profile project, whilst upskilling in system design and implementation processes too.

 Prior to my current project, I was working on a change management project in the Asia Pacific market for the same bank, as a business analyst.
 As a team of two BCSers, my Engagement Manager and I were responsible for establishing change management activities as an integral component of their delivery lifecycles within business transformation teams.
 The time difference added a whole other dynamic to lockdown working, involving many early starts to catch clients in Asia during the last few hours of their working day.